A Fully Abstract Model of PCF Based on Extended Addressing Machines: Introduction

-Our full abstraction result is achieved via a quotient that somewhat mimics the observational equivalence.
-This is not so different from the situation of FA models constructed in categories of games, although those only rely on the quotient to achieve completeness.
-We make use of the same quotient for both soundness and completeness, which produces a completely different FA model to those based on game semantics.
+\paragraph{The notion of model and full abstraction.} The model of PCF that we construct in this paper is based on AMs and therefore does not fit into the notion of denotational model considered in the literature, which is usually based on category theory and domain theory~\cite{Curien07}.
+Our model is an instance of Milner's set-theoretical definition~\cite{Milner77} and provides a syntax-independent description of PCF terms.
+Our full abstraction result is achieved through a quotient that somewhat mimics the observational equivalence.
+This approach is reminiscent of the construction of fully abstract models in categories of games, which also rely on a quotient.
+However, while game models use the quotient solely to achieve completeness, we leverage the same quotient to establish both soundness and completeness.
 The interest of this kind of results mostly lies in the \emph{definability property} that does not hold automatically in the quotiented model.\footnote{Even in our case, in the untyped world, there are EAMs that are not definable by any PCF program.
 The machines $\mM_n$ introduced in Examples~\ref{rem:sillyEAMs}\eqref{rem:sillyEAMs2} are witnesses of this situation.} We believe that our approach, based on a notion of deterministic machine, brings an original, computationally-oriented, perspective in \PCF{} semantics: e.g., in our setting no limit construction is required to handle the fixed point combinator since an EAM accessing its own address is easily definable from a mathematical perspective, and can be seen as an abstract view of the usual implementation of recursion.

 \paragraph{Related and future works.} A preliminary version of addressing machines was introduced in \cite{DellaPennaTh} to model computation as communication between distinguished processes by means of their addresses.
-They were subsequently refined in~\cite{DellaPennaIM21} with the theoretical purpose of constructing a model of untyped \lam-calculus.
+They were subsequently refined in~\cite{DellaPennaIM21} with the theoretical purpose of constructing a model of \lam-calculus.